Maven-Asset-Management-Insights/content/field-kits/monitor-demo-practical-path-to-deployment.md

 ---
 layout: page
-title: "Monitor Demo and Practical Path to Deployment"
+title: "Maximo Application Suite Monitor Demo and Practical Path to Deployment"
 permalink: /field-kits/monitor-demo-practical-path-to-deployment/
 description: "A practical guide to moving from a Maximo Monitor demonstration to a deployment that delivers measurable operational value."
 category: field-kits